 - CT scanner and EKG technicians are notified and ready for your arrival

-- Pharmacy is ready to consult for t-PA dosage, learn more about this critical tool for stroke treatment.
+- Pharmacy is ready to consult for thrombolytic dosage, learn more about this critical tool for stroke treatment.

 Our dedicated clinical professionals have received extensive training as part of our Comprehensive Stroke Center designation and all patients’ outcomes are monitored to continually improve the care we provide.